 Mission Amarillo began as an apartment ministry to affordable housing communities in June of 2001.
 Originally a ministry of the Amarillo Area Baptist Association, Multihousing Outreach recruited churches to begin bible studies in these communities through Amarillo and Hereford.
 For the next 9.5 years, Multihousing Outreach facilitated these ministries in as many as 17 locations in this area.

 As a result of these bible studies, other ministries were developed to help meet needs that were noticed in these communities.
-Donations of school supplies and Christmas presents were coordinated and given away to over 800 kids in over 200 families each year.
 As time went on, a need for shoes was noticed, and in April of 2010 what is now the shoe closet was started.
 The demand was so great, it became evident that the demand for shoes would go beyond what only the Baptist churches in the Amarillo Area Baptist Association could provide.
 In the fall of 2010, Multihousing Outreach filed the appropriate paper work with the IRS to become a non-profit organization.

 In February of 2011, we were notified that our non-profit status had been granted retroactive to November 2010.
 The name of the new non-profit would be Amarillo Mercy Ministries dba Mission Amarillo.
 That first year, our shoe closet gave away over 1000 pairs of shoes and we received donations from churches all over the city of Amarillo.
 By May of 2012, we had expanded service to all AISD schools that needed shoes.
 By the beginning of the 2012-13 school year, we had included Bushland, Canyon, Highland Park, and River Road schools in our service area.
 As of this writing, the Mission Amarillo shoe closet has given away over 10,700 pairs of shoes since the shoe closets inception in April of 2010.